“How about a natural therapy for blood pressure, for anxiety, for depression?” asks Dr. Joel Kahn.

 Immerse Yourself In Nature

 “You have to go to them!”
-Exclaims Dr. Kahn, referring to forests, parks, lakes, and other bodies of water.
+Exclaims Dr. Joel Kahn, referring to forests, parks, lakes, and other bodies of water.

 “But seeing Green or Blue views can also improve your health.
 If you can look out your house and see a lake, or a forest, or trees.
 That’s a nice little shortcut, too,” he adds.